-- VDFHGHTN.
-This routine uses an entraining plume model to determine updraught properties, mass-flux, cloud base and PBL top. - VDFEXCU.
-This routine determines the turbulent diffusion coefficients between the model levels above the surface layer. - VDFTODC.
-This routine computes coefficients for turbulent orographic form drag. - VDFDIFM.
-This routine solves the diffusion equation for momentum, by Gaussian elimination of the tridiagonal matrices. - VDFDIFH.
+- VDFDIFH.
 This routine solves the EDMF equations for total water and liquid water static energy.
 A downward elimination scan is done through the tridiagonal matrices, and coefficients A_s , B_s , A_q , and B_q are computed.
 Then, a call is made to SURF routine SURFSEB to compute the surface fluxes for heat and moisture.
 Also the tiled fluxes are returned. - VDFDIFC.
 Routine solves the diffusion equations for passive tracers.
 A specified flux at the surface is used as a boundary condition. - VDFINCR.
 This routine computes the tendencies of the prognostic variables and estimates the kinetic energy dissipation. - VDFFBLEND.
 This routine computes the blending height. - SURFPP.
 This is the routine from the SURF library for the interpolation of SYNOP parameters.
 It calls: - SPPCFL.
 This routine computes the surface 2 metre temperature and humidity (dew point and specific humidity), the wind at 10 m, the equivalent-neutral wind at 10m, and the friction velocity. - SPPGUST.
-This routine computes wind gusts as they are typically observed by standard WMO SYNOP stations. - COVER.
-This routine diagnoses cloud fraction, water vapor, cloud liquid water and cloud ice from total water, total water variance and temperature.
-This second call diagnoses final values of cloud variables.
-Differences of final and initial values provide the output tendencies.
+This routine computes wind gusts as they are typically observed by standard WMO SYNOP stations. - VDFVINT.
+This routine computes the wind components at the 100 and 200 m level, respectively.